Zapuk Zupuk

-Zapuk Zupuk is an Indian Marathi-language romantic drama film directed by Kedar Shinde and produced by Jio Studios's Jyoti Deshpande and Kedaar Shinde Productions's Bela Kedar Shinde.
-The film stars Suraj Chavan, the winner of Bigg Boss Marathi season 5, and Jui Bhagwat.The film was theatrically released on 25 April 2025.
+Zapuk Zupuk is an Indian Marathi-language romantic comedy film directed by Kedar Shinde and produced by Jio Studios's Jyoti Deshpande and Kedar Shinde Productions's Bela Kedar Shinde.
+The film stars Suraj Chavan, the winner of Bigg Boss Marathi season 5, and Jui Bhagwat.
+The film was theatrically released on 25 April 2025.

 Plot

 Zapuk Zapuk is a Marathi film with a fairy tale-inspired narrative.
-It follows Suraj, an ordinary boy portrayed by Suraj Chavan, who falls in love with Narayani, a minister’s daughter.
+It follows Suraj, an ordinary boy portrayed by Suraj Chavan, who falls in love with Narayani, a minister's daughter.
 Determined to win her affection, Suraj embarks on a journey with his friends, navigating a whimsical world filled with fantastical elements.
 The story blends adventure and humor, primarily aimed at younger audiences, but includes some exaggerated sequences that lead to uneven pacing, as noted by critics.